 - Not much background or context behind the calls – again, heavily reliant on scripts

 - Low lead quality – historically a high percentage of appointments fall through as not being valid or qualified

 In-house Inside Sales Team/Business Development Team

 Many think the easiest option is to handle their Inside Sales or Business Development in-house.
 In certain cases, this may be true.
 There are two key considerations to think through with this option.
 First, the obvious – If this was truly a viable option, why explore outsourcing?
-And, Second, the ROI achieved by internal teams is typically much less than outsourcing due to a lack of consistency; standard processes/procedures; and lack of software & tools which improve efficiency.
-In addition, these functions are typically performed on a part-time basis in addition to multiple other job functions required of the inside and outside sales team, thereby limiting the volume of prospecting sales calls you can achieve on a weekly or monthly basis.
+And, second, the ROI achieved by internal teams is typically much less than outsourcing due to a lack of consistency; standard processes/procedures; and lack of software & tools which improve efficiency.
+In addition, these functions are typically performed on a part-time basis in addition to multiple other job functions required of the inside and outside sales team, thereby limiting the volume of prospecting sales calls you can achieve weekly or monthly.

 Typical price range: The average Inside Sales Representative salary in the United States is $47,757 as of October 2020, but the range typically falls between $41,108 and $55,464. (before bonuses and benefits)

 - Internal employees – deeper product knowledge

 - (Potentially) Higher lead quality than offshore or telemarketing options

 - Time off requirements – vacation time, sick time, PTO, etc.